 CAP-2003 is comprised of exosomes isolated from the company’s proprietary cardiosphere-derived cells (CDCs).
 It is being developed as a next-generation therapeutic platform in regenerative medicine and as a vehicle to deliver therapies to cells in the human body.

-CAP-2003 represents exosomes isolated from the company’s proprietary cardiosphere-derived cells (CDCs), and is being developed as a next-generation therapeutic platform in regenerative medicine.
-Exosomes are nano-sized, membrane-enclosed vesicles, or “bubbles” that are secreted by cells and contain bioactive molecules, including proteins, RNAs and microRNAs.
-They act as messengers to regulate the functions of neighboring cells, and pre-clinical research has shown that exogenously-administered exosomes can direct or, in some cases, re-direct cellular activity, supporting their therapeutic potential.
-Their size, ease of crossing cell membranes, and ability to communicate in native cellular language makes them an exciting class of potential therapeutic agents.
-CAP-2003 comprises of exosomes secreted by CDCs, and is believed to mediate many of the effects that are observed with these cells, including anti-inflammatory, pro-angiogenic, anti-apoptotic, and anti-fibrotic effects.
-Capricor plans to explore development of the exosome technology as a next generation regenerative medicine platform in a variety of cardiovascular and non-cardiovascular areas.
+Exosomes are nano-sized, membrane-enclosed vesicles, or “bubbles,” that are secreted by cells and contain bioactive molecules, including proteins, RNAs and microRNAs.
+They act as messengers to regulate the functions of neighboring cells.
+Pre-clinical research has shown that exogenously-administered exosomes can direct or, in some cases, re-direct cellular activity, supporting their therapeutic potential.
+Their size, ease of crossing cell membranes and ability to communicate in native cellular language make them an exciting class of potential therapeutic agents.

-CSMC has granted Capricor worldwide rights to its CDC Exosome technology under an exclusive license agreement with Cedars-Sinai Medical Center.
+Cedars-Sinai Medical Center has granted Capricor worldwide rights to its CDC exosome technology under an exclusive license agreement.

 View a list of publications relating to Capricor’s exosome technology.